XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 **Only** the master key pair can authorize transactions to do certain things:

-- Send an account's very first transaction, because accounts cannot be initialized with
+- Send an account's very first transaction, because accounts cannot be initialized with another way of [authorizing transactions](transaction-basics.html#authorizing-transactions).

 - Disable the master key pair.
-(You must set up at least one other method of [authorizing transactions](transaction-basics.html#authorizing-transactions) first.)

 - Permanently give up the ability to [freeze](freezes.html#no-freeze).